 POCSO ACT Punishment provides under this section a minimum punishment of 10 years that may extend to life imprisonment with a fine.

 As per Section 7 of the POCSO Act 2012, when an abuser fondles the child’s private part or vice versa, he is said to have committed sexual assault.
-The sexual offence is touch-based and also include the sexual intent of the offender.
+The sexual offence is touch-based and also includes the sexual intent of the offender.

-POCSO Act Punishment for an offence under section 7, provided under section 8, is minimum imprisonment of 3 years that may extend to 5 years with a fine.
+POCSO Act Punishment for an offence under Section 7, provided under Section 8, is minimum imprisonment of 3 years that may extend to 5 years with a fine.

 Section 11 of the POCSO ACT: Sexual Harassment

 POCSO Act punishment for an offence under section 11 of the act gets provided under section 12.
-According to section 12 of the act, the punishment includes imprisonment for a maximum of three years with a fine.
+According to section 12 of the act, the punishment includes imprisonment for a maximum of 3 years with a fine.